idreesaziz/Screenwrite_MVP/backend/rag/examples/short_promo_three_beat.md

 11. **INFO** - "Perfect!
 I'll now create your complete promotional video.
 I've reasoned through each text placement: Beat 1 uses [anchor-position] because [placement-reasoning], Beat 2 uses [anchor-position] for [composition-reasoning], Beat 3 uses [anchor-position] to [visual-balance-reasoning], and Beat 4 uses [brand-anchor] and [cta-anchor] for a clean, professional brand finish.
 All colors and sizes are optimized for readability based on background analysis."

 12. **EDIT** - "1.
-Add video 'Video 1' at [timeline-position]s on the global timeline, trimmed to start from [clip-start-time]s in the source video and end at [clip-end-time]s in the source video.
+Add video 'Video 1' at 0s on the timeline, trimmed to start from [clip-start-time]s in the source video and end at [clip-end-time]s in the source video.
-2. At [timeline-position]s on the global timeline, add BlurText '[BEAT-1-MESSAGE]' in [text-color], [text-size] [font-family], positioned at [anchor-position], with [shadow-color] text shadow ([shadow-offset] offset).
+2. At [text-timing]s on the timeline, add BlurText '[BEAT-1-MESSAGE]' in [text-color], [text-size] [font-family], positioned at [anchor-position], with [shadow-color] text shadow ([shadow-offset] offset).
-3. At [timeline-position]s on the global timeline, fade out the '[BEAT-1-MESSAGE]' text over [duration] seconds.
+3. At [text-exit-timing]s on the timeline, fade out the '[BEAT-1-MESSAGE]' text over [duration] seconds.
-4. Add video 'Video 2' at [timeline-position]s on the global timeline, trimmed to start from [clip-start-time]s in the source video and end at [clip-end-time]s in the source video.
-Add a 'fade' transition to next on 'Video 1'.
+4. Add video 'Video 2' immediately after 'Video 1' on the timeline, trimmed to start from [clip-start-time]s in the source video and end at [clip-end-time]s in the source video.
+Add a 'fade' transition (0.5s duration) to next on 'Video 1'.
-5. At [timeline-position]s on the global timeline, add SplitText '[BEAT-2-MESSAGE]' in [text-color], [text-size] [font-family], positioned at [anchor-position], with [outline-color] text outline ([outline-width]), mode 'word', stagger [stagger-delay].
+5. At [text-timing]s on the timeline, add SplitText '[BEAT-2-MESSAGE]' in [text-color], [text-size] [font-family], positioned at [anchor-position], with [outline-color] text outline ([outline-width]), mode 'words', stagger [stagger-delay].
-6. At [timeline-position]s on the global timeline, slide out '[BEAT-2-MESSAGE]' upwards over [duration] seconds.
+6. At [text-exit-timing]s on the timeline, slide out '[BEAT-2-MESSAGE]' upwards over [duration] seconds.
-7. Add video 'Video 3' at [timeline-position]s on the global timeline, trimmed to start from [clip-start-time]s in the source video and end at [clip-end-time]s in the source video.
-Add a 'Wipe Right' transition to next on 'Video 2'.
+7. Add video 'Video 3' immediately after 'Video 2' on the timeline, trimmed to start from [clip-start-time]s in the source video and end at [clip-end-time]s in the source video.
+Add a 'Wipe Right' transition (0.5s duration) to next on 'Video 2'.
-8. At [timeline-position]s on the global timeline, add TypewriterText '[BEAT-3-MESSAGE]' in [text-color], [text-size] [font-family], positioned at [anchor-position], with [shadow-color] text shadow ([shadow-offset] offset), typingSpeed [typing-speed].
+8. At [text-timing]s on the timeline, add TypewriterText '[BEAT-3-MESSAGE]' in [text-color], [text-size] [font-family], positioned at [anchor-position], with [shadow-color] text shadow ([shadow-offset] offset), typingSpeed [typing-speed].
-9. At [timeline-position]s on the global timeline, fade out '[BEAT-3-MESSAGE]' text over [duration] seconds.
+9. At [text-exit-timing]s on the timeline, fade out '[BEAT-3-MESSAGE]' text over [duration] seconds.
-10. Add image 'promo-brand-endcard.png' at [timeline-position]s on the global timeline.
-Add a 'fade' transition to next on 'Video 3'.
+10. Add image 'promo-brand-endcard.png' immediately after 'Video 3' on the timeline.
+Add a 'fade' transition (0.5s duration) to next on 'Video 3'.
-11. At [timeline-position]s on the global timeline, add BlurText '[BRAND-NAME]' in [brand-color], [brand-size] [font-family], positioned at [brand-anchor-position].
+11. At [text-timing]s on the timeline, add BlurText '[BRAND-NAME]' in [brand-color], [brand-size] [font-family], positioned at [brand-anchor-position].
-12. At [timeline-position]s on the global timeline, add BlurText '[CTA-MESSAGE]' in [cta-color], [cta-size] [font-family], positioned at [cta-anchor-position]."
+12. At [text-timing]s on the timeline, add BlurText '[CTA-MESSAGE]' in [cta-color], [cta-size] [font-family], positioned at [cta-anchor-position]."

 **→ DONE**